SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

 | count by _timeslice
 ```

 For more information, see [threatlookup search operator](/docs/search/search-query-language/search-operators/threatlookup/).

-You can also use the `hasThreatMatch` function to look for matches in Cloud SIEM records.
-See [hasThreatMatch Cloud SIEM rules function](#hasthreatmatch-cloud-siem-rules-function).
+You can also [run threatlookup with the cat search operator](/docs/search/search-query-language/search-operators/threatlookup/#run-threatlookup-with-the-cat-search-operator) to search the entire store of threat intelligence indicators.

 ## Threat indicators in Cloud SIEM

 Threat indicators can be used in Cloud SIEM to find possible threats.

-### hasThreatMatch Cloud SIEM rules function
+### Find threats using Cloud SIEM rules

 Use the `hasThreatMatch` function in Cloud SIEM rules to search incoming Records for matches to threat intelligence indicators.